Grady Brown

 Grady Allen Brown, (born May 1, 1944), is a former Democratic member of the South Carolina House of Representatives, representing the 50th District from 1984 until 2017.

-Brown graduated from Ashville Central High School and later attended trade school to become a barber.
+Brown graduated from Ashwood Central High School and later attended trade school to become a barber.
 He is a former president of the Lee County Chamber of Commerce, from which he served from 1974 to 1975.

 Brown served with the South Carolina Air National Guard for 6 years.